DioxusLabs/dioxus/docs/guide/src/conditional_rendering/index.md

 # Conditional Rendering

 Sometimes you want to render different things depending on the state/props.
-With Dioxus, just describe what you want to see – the framework will take care of making the necessary changes on the fly if the state or props change!
+With Dioxus, just describe what you want to see using Rust control flow – the framework will take care of making the necessary changes on the fly if the state or props change!

 ```rust
 {{#include ../../examples/conditional_rendering.rs:if_else}}
 ```

+> You could also use `match` statements, or any Rust function to conditionally render different things.

 ## Rendering Nothing